 According to a consumer research by Ipiranga in 2015, 45% of customers that shopped at AM/PM, didn’t purchase petrol – meaning that nearly half of customers went there only to buy the store’s products.
 The same study shows thatAM/PM targets a higher socio economic class, with 23% of their customers from the socio economic class A and 17% from B – which would be an equivalent to say they are from an upper middle class.

 The chain also offers a breakfast bar and the latest addition to its stores was the ‘Beer Cave’, stocked with a wide range of Brazilian and international beers.
 Indeed, there are aiming to provide a ‘one-stop shop’ experience, taking the idea of ‘convenience’ to a next level.
-And its store’s layout (photo) are more similar to a Brazilian bakery (padaria in Portuguese) rather than an ‘Americanized’ store type.
+And its store’s layout (photo below) are more similar to a Brazilian bakery (padaria in Portuguese) rather than an ‘Americanized’ store type.

 On top of that, AM/PM offers a loyalty program – a points programme to build a relationship with their customers, and giving their figures, it seems to be paying off.

 This only comes to prove that even in a place like Brazil, with less than positive economic outlook, a retail brand can grow and thrive.
-I’m talking about a very nice market here, such as convenience stores, but brand positioning is vital in any level or market – a clear brand strategy is crucial, even more so in times of crisis.
+I’m talking about a very niche market here, such as convenience stores, but brand positioning is vital in any level or market – a clear brand strategy is crucial, even more so in times of crisis.